Census Dots

 Native American/Other

-Of the 701 places in New Jersey, Audubon is the 188th most populous.
+Audubon is ranked the 190th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Audubon was ranked the 188th most populous place in the 2020 Census.

 Audubon's White Population